 Here are a few simple life hacks to stretch that budget as far as it will go:

-- Stop eating out all the time.
-I know it’s hard.
-But grocery stores like Trader Joe’s and Key Foods are really reasonably priced, and just think: you’re learning a new skill by becoming a master chef!
-Delivery services like Fresh Direct and Amazon offer great deals as well.
+Don’t eat out all the time.
+We know it’s hard, but grocery stores like Trader Joe’s and Key Foods are really reasonably priced, and just think: you’re learning a new skill by becoming a master chef!
+Delivery services like FreshDirect and Amazon offer great deals as well.

-- Make your own coffee.
+Make your own coffee.
 Invest in a coffee maker and a thermos.
-It’s amazing how quickly those $3 lattes add up.
+It’s amazing how quickly those $4 lattes add up.

-- Get a roommate.
-‘Nuf said.
+Live with a roommate.
+Enough said.

-- Sign up for Groupon or Living Social.
-Daily deals are a great way to enjoy treats that would otherwise be above your paygrade; a weekend getaway, for example, or a fancy haircut.
+Sign up for Groupon or LivingSocial.
+Daily deals are a great way to enjoy treats that would otherwise be above your paygrade, whether it’s a weekend getaway or a fancy haircut.